jboss-developer/jboss-eap-quickstarts/ejb-in-ear/README.md

 What is it?
 -----------

-This example demonstrates the deployment of an EAR artifact.
+The `ejb-in-ear` quickstart demonstrates the deployment of an EAR artifact to Red Hat JBoss Enterprise Application Platform.
 The EAR contains: *JSF 2.0* WAR and an *EJB 3.1* JAR.

-The example is composed of three maven projects, each with a shared parent.
+The example is composed of three Maven projects, each with a shared parent.
 The projects are as follows:

 1. `ejb`: This project contains the EJB code and can be built independently to produce the JAR archive.

 2. `web`: This project contains the JSF pages and the managed bean.

-3. `ear`: This project builds the EAR artifact and pulls in the ejb and web artifacts.
+3. `ear`: This project builds the EAR artifact and pulls in the EJB and Web artifacts.

 The root `pom.xml` builds each of the subprojects in the above order and deploys the EAR archive to the server.

 The example follows the common "Hello World" pattern.
 These are the steps that occur: